 Around the Ship: Ship activities may include miniature golf, tennis, basketball, football, dodgeball, mini-bowling, shuffleboard and table soccer, kids and family pools, an Aqua Park and Water Slide, 4D Cinema and a racing car simulator.
 Aboard the new MSC Seaside guests of all ages can enjoy one of the most interactive water parks at sea.
 For thrill seekers, MSC Seaside will have two fo the largest zip lines at sea, spanning 394 feet.
 Entertainment on board is available for all ages, with every ship offering at leas 6 different shows, even on a 7-night cruise.

 Norwegian Cruise Line invites you to cruise with your kids from Miami, New York, Boston, Tampa, Orlando (Port Canaveral), New Orleans, Los Angeles, Seattle, Honolulu, Vancouver, Quebec, Barcelona, Copenhagen, Rome (Civitavecchia), Venice and almost twenty additional ports of departure worldwide including embarkation ports in Asia, Australia and New Zealand, and South America.
-The line is famous for “Freestyle” Cruising, meaning you can do and eat when you want and where you want.
+The line is famous for “Freestyle” Dining meaning you can do and eat when you want and where you want.
 The newer ships have space dedicated to craft brews and fine wines.
 The line’s newest Breakaway and Breakaway Plus class ships even have The Waterfront, a promenade with outdoor cafes for the most popular eateries; just be prepared to pay extra to sample some of the specialty restaurants.

-What’s New: The line’s newest ship is Norwegian Escape, the largest in the fleet, sailing weekly 7-day cruises from Miami to the Eastern and Western Caribbean.
-In addition to the largest ship-within-a-ship private suite complex, The Haven, Studios for solo travelers, and multi-generational group cabin configurations, Norwegian Escape features 28 dining options, the Tony-Award winning Broadway musical "After Midnight," as well as the 80's movie montage smash-hit "For the Record: The Brat Pack," a three-story sports complex that includes a multi-story ropes course with five zip tracks, and the biggest Aqua park yet for the family-welcoming cruise line.
+What’s New: The line’s newest ship, Norwegian Bliss, will sail weekly seven-day Alaska cruises from Seattle in summer 2018 and 2019 and in November 2018, she will sail seven-day Eastern Caribbean cruises from PortMiami.
+The cruise line has also announced that Norwegian Bliss will spend her 2019/20 season cruising from New York to the Bahamas and Florida as well as the Caribbean.
+In addition to the largest ship-within-a-ship private suite complex, The Haven, Studios for solo travelers, and multi-generational group stateroom configurations, Norwegian Bliss will feature a two-level electric-car race track, a first for a North American-based cruise ship, and an intergalactic, open-air laser tag course.
+The ship will also feature brand-new dining concepts including Texas Smokehouse; Q and Starbucks; the Tony-Award winning Broadway musical “Jersey Boys” and an all-new exclusive, original musical theater show created and produced specifically for the ship.
 Norwegian’s Free at Sea promotion offers guests the choice to select value added offers to add to their cruising experience.
-Promotional offers vary depending on the time of booking and stateroom category but can include incredible amenities such as free unlimited open bar, free specialty dining, shore excursion credits and free wifi.
+Promotional offers vary depending on the time of booking and stateroom category but can include incredible amenities such as free unlimited open bar, free specialty dining, shore excursion credits and free wifi

 For Teens: Entourage is Norwegian’s exclusive teen area for ages 13 through 17 providing teens with a complimentary and supervised space where they can hang out, play video games, watch movies and play sports.